Razor was a hand-reared Pied crow with a mafia stare and an unnerving excess of what one could mistakenly interpret as entitlement.

 We got no ingratiating gratitude or accolades for protecting him, feeding him.
 He didn’t think we were doing him a favor.
 He was thinking: I’m here.
 Feed me.

 When I offered him watermelon and he enjoyed it immensely – probably because its watery crispness quenched his thirst, and the pinkness resembled the uncooked flesh he favored – I went out of my way to indulge his taste for it.
-Not because he looked at me with adoring expectation, or honored me with a feather dance (undignified and uncool for a bird of his stature).
+Not because he looked at me with adoring expectation, or honored me with a feather dance.
 Simply as his due.

 Razor had that effect on us.